How to make a knight rider LED chaser (part i)

 A breadboard is a very important component for testing electronic circuits.
 Below is how this is connected internally.

-I have used eight LED bulbs for this project.LED means a lightning emitting diode.
+I have used eight LED bulbs for this project.LED means a light-emitting diode.
 This is a diode.
-The main feature of these components is that they produce light as the current passes through it.
+The main feature of these components is that they produce light as the current passes through them.
 Also, This component is very useful for light decoration.

 I have used eight resistors for this project.
 This component is used to control the current.
 Use these as the current coming through the Arduino board can go through the bulbs and burn out.

 This item is most useful for connecting the Arduino board with other components.
 There are three types of jumper wires.
 They are male to male, female to female, and female to male.
-This project for I’m used male to male jumper wires.
+This project for I used male-to-male jumper wires.

 Step 2